 The Palagruža lighthouse was built in 1875. on the same name island, located almost in the middle of the Adriatic Sea, halfway between the Croatian and Italian coasts.
 It is the most remote Croatian island of exceptional beauty and rich history.
 It is 1400 meters long, 300 meters wide, and 90 meters high, and is the largest island in the Palagruža archipelago.

 The lighthouse on Palagruža is the largest among the lighthouses on the Adriatic.
 The base of the building is constructed of Palagruža stone.
 As it is a very heavy and hard stone, the rest of the lighthouse building is made of lighter, Brač stone.
 The lantern, which still functions today, was completed in 1873 by Henry Epoulite of Paris.
 In the lighthouse building, it is possible to see a small archaeological collection.

-The lighthouse building is located in the middle of the island at the height of 90 m, and two lighthouse keepers live in shifts throughout the year.
-If you have an adventurous spirit, you can sail to Palagruža or rent accommodation in lighthouse apartments.
+The lighthouse building is located in the middle of the island at a height of 90 m, and two lighthouse keepers live in shifts throughout the year.
+If you are adventurous, you can sail to Palagruža or rent accommodation in lighthouse apartments.